lucagiorgetti/Laplace-DQN-Snake-game/README.md

 4. **Sampling new models**: Sampling models from the Gaussian distribution and use the ones with higher episode reward than the current Q-network to collect experience and add it to the buffer.
 5. **Continue DQN**: go on with the DQN using the enriched buffer.

+The idea behind it is that, ideally, after the DQN training is over, the Q-network has reached a local minimum and collecting experience of models sampled outside that minimum can perturb the Q-network out.
+Indeed, from the Gaussian approximation there is a not null probability to sample models outside that minimum as illustrated with the following figure:

+![idea][images/idea.png]